Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Conclusions

 The Spatz-based cluster achieves high area and energy efficiency on compute-intensive workloads.
 Spatz achieves an \qty{7.7}{\fma\per\cycle} when running a \numproduct{64x64} double-precision floating-point matrix multiplication, corresponding to \qty{15.7}{\giga\flops\double} and \qty{95.7}{\giga\flops\double\per\watt} at \qty{1}{\giga\hertz} and nominal operating conditions (TT, \qty{0.80}{\volt}, \qty{25}{\celsius}), with more than \qty{55}{\percent} of the power spent on the \glspl{FPU}.
 Furthermore, the optimally-balanced Spatz-based cluster reaches a \qty{95.0}{\percent} \gls{FPU} utilization (\qty{7.6}{\fma\per\cycle}), \qty{15.2}{\giga\flops\double}, and \qty{99.3}{\giga\flops\double\per\watt} (\qty{61}{\percent} of the power spent in the \gls{FPU}) on a 2D workload with a \numproduct{7x7} kernel, resulting in an outstanding area/energy efficiency of \qty{171}{\giga\flops\double\per\watt\per\square\milli\meter}.
 At the same area, a computing cluster built upon compact vector processors reaches an energy efficiency \qty{30}{\percent} higher than that of a cluster with the same \gls{FPU} count built upon scalar RISC-V-based cores specialized for stream-based floating-point computation.

 This paper shows that vector processors are a sound approach for building \gls{PE} for shared-L1 clusters.
-The addition of a \gls{VRF} acting as L0 memory allows for a reduction in the bandwidth requirement in the L1 interconnect.
+The addition of a \gls{VRF} acting as L0 memory allows for a reduction in the bandwidth requirement in the L1 interconnect when the \gls{VRF} (L0) allows for better data reuse, like in key kernels in \gls{AI} such as matrix multiplication.
 Given the slowdown of wiring and \gls{SRAM} technology scaling, this reduction simplifies the cluster's low-latency interconnect, the typical factor limiting the physical implementation in current and future technologies.